DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete particle interactions: Distribution-In-Plateaux

-with $\Theta$ being the Heaviside step function and $h_t^-$ is its value at zero for the coordinate $t$\footnote{By allowing the definition of $\Theta(0)$ to be a variable between 0 and 1, usually taken to be 0,1 or $1/2$, allows for slight modification of the numerical scheme, as described in \citetalias{PaperII}, while maintaining conservative particle transport.}.
+with $\Theta$ being the Heaviside step function and $h_\alpha^\pm$ being the boxcar function's values at the bounds of the domain $t_\alpha\le t\le t_{\alpha+1}$\footnote{By allowing the definition of $\Theta(0)$ to be a variable between 0 and 1, usually taken to be 0,1 or $1/2$, modification of the numerical scheme may be made, as described in \citetalias{PaperII}, while maintaining conservative particle transport.}.

-Through the action of \cref{eqn: DIP}, the continuos distribution function is replaced by a series of plateaux, each with a ``height'' of $f_{\alpha\beta\gamma\delta ijk}$ over a discrete sub-domain in phase space (see \cref{fig: DIP}), and hence termed ``Distribution-In-Plateaux'' (DIP).
-This nomenclature has similarities with that of the ``Particle-In-Cell'' (PIC), whereby the distribution function is considered as a sum over Dirac delta functions.
+Through the action of \eref{eqn: DIP}, the continuous distribution function is replaced by a series of plateaux, each with a ``height'' of $f_{\alpha\beta\gamma\delta ijk}$ over a discrete sub-domain in phase space (see \fref{fig: DIP}), and hence termed \textit{Distribution-In-Plateaux} (DIP)\footnote{It has been pointed out to the authors that this method of discretisation may be mapped to a zeroth-order discontinuous Galerkin method, which has been developed independently of this work, and further, has been shown to have good conservative properties for number density and energy \citep[see, for example][]{CockburnShu_2001,GambaRjasanow_2018,GasparyanEtAl_2022}.}.
+This nomenclature has similarities with that of the Particle-In-Cell (PIC), whereby the distribution function is considered as a sum over Dirac delta functions.

-The factor of $p^2\Delta p_i\Delta u_j\Delta\phi_k$ in \cref{eqn: DIP} is not strictly required, rather it has been introduced for convenience such that according to \cref{eqn: scalar number density} the scalar number density $n$ of particles measured by the stationary observer, within a spatial sub-domain $X_{\beta\gamma\delta}$ and between times $t_\alpha$ and $t_{\alpha+1}$, is given by
+The factor of $p^2\Delta p_i\Delta u_j\Delta\phi_k$ in \eref{eqn: DIP} is not strictly required, rather it has been introduced for convenience such that according to \eref{eqn: scalar number density} the scalar number density $n$ of particles measured by the stationary observer, within a spatial sub-domain $X_{\beta\gamma\delta}$ and between times $t_\alpha$ and $t_{\alpha+1}$, is given by

 and as such $f_{\alpha\beta\gamma\delta ijk}$ can be recognised as the number density of particles within a momentum space sub-domain $P_{ijk}$.